 All current students, former students, and graduates of SSU are assigned a financial standing based on the balance of their financial account with the University.
-Students, former students, and graduates are in good financial standing when their account is paid in full through the Student Financial Services Office or when students are current with their payment plans.
-Students must be in good financial standing in order to access their online course platform, register for future courses, receive transcripts, diplomas, and/or other forms of recognition or recommendation from the University.
+Students, former students, and graduates are in good financial standing when their account is paid in full through the Student Financial Services

+Office or when students are current with their payment plans.
+Students must be in good financial standing in order to access their online course platform, register for future courses, receive diplomas, and/or other forms of recognition or recommendation from the University.

 Students will have a "Financial Hold" placed on their account if their account with the university has an outstanding balance or students are late with their payment in accordance with their approved payment plan, which includes but is not limited to deferred payment accounts that become past due.
-A "Financial Hold" for active students will result in a block to the student's Moodle account (students will not be able to access course materials or complete graded assessments).
-International Students with a "Financial Hold" face jeopardizing the status of their F1 Visa.
 A late payment fee will be charged to all student accounts that become past due.
+Current students will be subject to a dismissal if they have an unpaid account past 30 days.
+International Students with a dismissal face jeopardizing the status of their F1 Visa.